The majority of the pieces you see on this site will have been customer commissions.

 The Mohs scale helps to identify what makes a gem durable.
 The more durable a gem is, the more suitable it is for use in frequently worn jewelry.

-My top picks for everyday wear in Engagement and wedding rings are
+My top picks for everyday wear for handmade engagement rings or wedding rings are :

 2: Moissanite and sapphires

 Before you throw your arms up in the air,send me a nasty email or question the quality of my work -you need to read this.